Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 28: (W17) Tell the AI: "For my final project's Google Site showcase, please write the copy for the 'About Us' and 'Project Introduction' sections."
+### Lab 28: (W17) Tell the AI: "For my final project's Google Site showcase, please write the copy for the 'About Us' and 'Project Introduction' sections."
-"""
+### Ans.:
 **About Us**

 "We are Team CourseCraft, a dedicated group of students from the 'Introduction to Information Systems' course.
 United by a passion for solving real-world challenges with technology, our team combines expertise in business strategy, user-centric design, and AI development.
 We believe the most powerful technology simplifies complexity and empowers individuals.
 Our mission is to build intuitive tools that create a meaningful impact on the student experience."